Updated – 30th September 2025

 The AI Acceleration Problem

-Yesterday’s attackers spent days escalating privileges, mapping networks and manually disabling security tools.
+Yesterday’s attackers spent days escalating privileges, mapping networks and manually turning off security tools.

 Today’s AI-accelerated attackers compress this into minutes: